gramythedj/edugeeks/content/en/docs/Physics/Electrostatics/Electic_charge.md

 ###### Quantization of charge:

 Every particle in the universe is made up of atoms, which are made up of electrons, protons and neutrons.
-Electron is the smallest negative charge while proton is the smallest positive charge there for any charge should be integral multiple of these particles that is a negatively charged particle should be *-n e* where and is a positive integer and $e = 1.6 * 10^{-19}$ C. similarly positive charge should be *+n e* where and is positive integer and $e = 1.6 * 10^{-19}$.
+Electron is the smallest negative charge while proton is the smallest positive charge there for any charge should be integral multiple of these particles that is a negatively charged particle should be *-n e* where and is a positive integer and $e = 1.6 \times 10^{-19}$ C. similarly positive charge should be *+n e* where and is positive integer and $e = 1.6 \times 10^{-19}$.
 This means that the fractional charge of e doesn't exist.

 ###### Charge is conserved: